GCrean/cod/README.md

 #### Drawing primitives

-Cod does not include primitive shapes directly, but there are some located in extra/drawing.c.
+Cod does not support primitive shapes and lines directly, but there are some located in extra/drawing.c.
 Include in your code and link -lm on Unix systems.